Archives and Special Collections

 The collection is accessible by appointment only.

-Myrin Library has purchased student art work for several years, all of which is on display throughout the building.
+Myrin Library has purchased student artwork for many years, all of which is on display throughout the building.
 For more details, click the link above.
 View a complete listing of the art here, with thumbnail images.

 The Pennsylvania Folklife Society Collection, located on the second floor of the Myrin Library, is an important, eclectic collection of manuscripts, published volumes, historical records and other materials from the 19th and 20th centuries pertaining to the Pennsylvania Germans.
 These materials were collected by Alfred Shoemaker during the 1940s, 50s and 60s and are, for the most part, unique.
 Shoemaker’s card file index to Pennsylvania Folklife provides a one-of-a-kind way to study the life and times of the Pennsylvania Germans.
 Click the link above for more information.